Religious Index Page

 It was also pointed out to me in my guest book that the Picture Bible gives the ten commandments in their Protestant form, combining the two covet commandments.
 Same commandments just a little different numbering system.

 As The Picture Bible has been such a big success it is not surprising that it comes in many different formats which you can find at Amazon, and that are frequently available at Bible bookstores.
 It is 800 pages long, the pages are in color and a little smaller than a normal comic.
-The list price for a hardback is about 20 dollars, about 14 at Amazon.
+The price on Amazon is currently $12.50.
 This is an amazingly cheap price per page.
 Comics these days are averaging about twenty cents a page the Picture Bible in its cheaper forms is less than two cents per page.

 The Kingstone Bible Trilogy